John Golden Theatre: 1990s to present

 In 1990, Michael Feinstein performed at the Golden with his show Concert: Piano and Voice.
 This was followed by Falsettos (1992), which had 487 performances, and by the drama Mixed Emotions (1993) with Katherine Helmond, which had 55 performances.
 The comedian Jackie Mason subsequently starred at the Golden in Politically Incorrect, which opened in 1994 and ran for over 340 performances.
 It was followed the next year by Master Class, which ran for about 600 performances through 1997.
 Also successful was a limited engagement of The Chairs in 1998, as well as a transfer of the off-Broadway production Side Man later that year, which then ran until 1999.
 Mason returned at the end of 1999 for Much Ado About Everything.

 The first hit of the 2000s was Stones in His Pockets in 2001, which ran for 198 performances.
 This was followed by The Goat, or Who Is Sylvia? in 2002, as well as Vincent in Brixton in 2003.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Golden.
 The musical Avenue Q, transferred from off-Broadway, opened at the Golden on July 31, 2003, and became a major hit, recovering its production cost within a year.
 By the time Avenue Q transferred back off-Broadway in 2009, it had become the Golden's longest-running production with over 2,500 performances.
 Subsequently, the Golden hosted Oleanna in late 2009; Red and Driving Miss Daisy in 2010; The Normal Heart and Seminar in 2011; and Anarchist in 2012.
-The Shuberts hired Francesca Russo to renovate the John Golden Theatre in 2013.
+The Shuberts hired Francesca Russo to renovate the Golden Theatre in 2013.
 Russo's company removed many later modifications, and they also restored the original appearance using historical pictures, as well as details inspired by structures such as the Taj Mahal.